Division of Environmental Analysis (DEA) LINKS

 - Reasonableness - we now have a formalized approach to voting for renters and owner occupied residences.
 There is a much simpler reasonable allowance of $55,000 per benefited receptor - this includes non residential such as recreation areas, hospitals etc. where impacts are predicted.

-- Type II (Retrofit noise abatement) - Caltrans (with COGS) will develop a single prioritization procedure for all Fed reimbursed Type II projects.
+- Type II (Retrofit noise abatement) - Caltrans will work with COGS to develop a prioritization procedure for all federally reimbursed Type II projects.
 This is an FHWA requirement.

 Quieter Pavement Studies Updated